glouw/andvaranaut/README.md

 Andvaranaut aims to be a retro dungeon crawler with procedural dungeon generation.

-The game and graphics engine was written from the gound up.
+To mazimize longevity and portability, the game and graphics engine were written entirely in software (no graphics libraries were used).

 Game mechanics are now being implemented.